MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 schema: 2.0.0
 title: ConvertTo-Json
 ---
 # ConvertTo-Json

 ## SYNOPSIS
 Converts an object to a JSON-formatted string.

 ## SYNTAX

 ```
-ConvertTo-Json [-InputObject] <Object> [-Depth <Int32>] [-Compress] [-EnumsAsStrings] [-AsArray] [<CommonParameters>]
+ConvertTo-Json [-InputObject] <Object> [-Depth <Int32>] [-Compress]
+[-EnumsAsStrings] [-AsArray] [-EscapeHandling <StringEscapeHandling>]
+[<CommonParameters>]
 ```

 ## DESCRIPTION

-The **ConvertTo-Json** cmdlet converts any object to a string in JavaScript Object Notation (JSON) format.
+The `ConvertTo-Json` cmdlet converts any object to a string in JavaScript Object Notation (JSON) format.
 The properties are converted to field names, the field values are converted to property values, and the methods are removed.

-You can then use the **ConvertFrom-Json** cmdlet to convert a JSON-formatted string to a JSON object, which is easily managed in PowerShell.
+You can then use the `ConvertFrom-Json` cmdlet to convert a JSON-formatted string to a JSON object, which is easily managed in PowerShell.

 Many web sites use JSON instead of XML to serialize data for communication between servers and web-based apps.

 This cmdlet was introduced in Windows PowerShell 3.0.